pharo-open-documentation/pharo-wiki/General/Pragmas.md

 In our example, we might want to use this way of accessing our pragmas if all parameters are defined in a configuration object.

-In that case we can access them this way:
+In that case, we can access them this way:

 ```Smalltalk
 Pragma allNamed: #applicationParameterOptional: in: MyConfiguration